 - Focus more on how the change has helped the organisation, rather than on what was done (or the technical details).

 - Remember that submissions can be for specific improvements to the intranet or digital workplace, or for sites as a whole.

-- Make sure you are submitting for your own intranet or digital workplace, not on behalf of someone else.
+- Make sure you are submitting for your own intranet, digital workplace or app, not on behalf of someone else.

 - Don’t be shy!
 Even modest initiatives have a good chance of winning if they are well executed, or if they provide big benefits for the workforce.